MitocGroup/recink/components/codeclimate/README.md

 - `npm install -g recink-codeclimate`

-> Note that the component is installed automatically when running `recink add codeclimate`
+> Note that the component is installed automatically when running `recink component add codeclimate`

 # Configuration